Welcome to Soma!

 1. Pathogen Activation -If a Pathogen number is rolled during Phase 2, draw and immediately play the top card of the Pathogen Deck.
 Pathogen cards enter play tapped and cannot attack on the same turn they are played (unless a card ability says otherwise).

 2. Pathogen Attacks -On subsequent turns, untapped Pathogen cards may attack player armies or directly attack player HP (Attacks directly affect player Health Points, unless otherwise stated).
 Each Pathogen Monster has its own Attack Power (ATK) and Health Points (HP) as indicated on the card.
-Damage dealt to players reduces their 2,000 base HP.
+Damage dealt to players reduces their HP.

 Winning and Losing

-• Player Victory: Players win by defeating all active Pathogen Monsters and clearing the Pathogen DeckPathogens may be attacked as they are played by rolling the D20 during Phase 2, or by going on the offensive once players think they are ready to attack the Pathogen Deck directly.
+• Player Victory: Players win by defeating all Pathogen Monsters and clearing the Pathogen DeckPathogens may be attacked as they are played by rolling the D20 during Phase 2, or by going on the offensive once players think they are ready to attack the Pathogen Deck directly.

 • Pathogen Victory: